 How Do I Return a Road Sign That I Have?

 Can I Purchase a Sign from VDOT?

 VDOT does not make signs for sale to the public.
-There are a number of companies that can supply highway signs.
-Check your local Yellow Pages for a list of sign fabricators who can produce an official-looking highway sign.
-Owning such a sign is legal, but retain your receipt for proof of purchase.
+There are a number of sign fabrication companies that can supply highway signs.
+Owning such signs is legal.

 However, posting signs on public highways or streets by citizens is against the law, whether they be standard highway or simple cardboard signs.